unahouExosite/docs/murano/scripting/README.md

 ## Script Execution

-The Lua scripts are executed by Murano in reaction of a System event.
+The Lua scripts are executed by Murano in reaction of a system event.
-For example a [message is received from an Iot device](../services/device/#datapoint) or an Http request is made on your [Custom API endpoint](../services/webservice/#request).
+For example a [message is received from an Iot device](../services/device/#datapoint) or an HTTP request is made on your [Custom API endpoint](../services/webservice/#request).

 The event will then trigger the execution of the related Lua script.